devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ---

-# Part II — The Core Workflow
+# Part II: The Core Workflow

 ## 4. The Standard Lifecycle